 Jamie here!!
 Ever wondered if you could spray paint wood furniture without sanding?
 Good news – you can!
 Here’s a great DIY project to tackle over the weekend that can turn your Goodwill duds into handsome pieces of furniture.

-I have been looking for a desk for my son’s room for awhile without much luck.
-He has just this one little nook where I can put one and so it needed to be slim but also tall and able to hold books (since I was putting this where the bookshelf used to be).
+I have been looking for a desk for my son’s room for a while without much luck.
+He has just this one little nook where I can put one, and so it needed to be slim but also tall and able to hold books (since I was putting this where the bookshelf used to be).

-I headed to do some thrift store shopping and get some ideas – and on my very. first. stop.
+I headed to do some thrift store shopping and get some ideas – and on my very.
+First. stop.
 I got lucky.
-I found this monstrously ugly computer desk at Habitat for Humanity Home Store for $30 and it just had “project” written all over it.
+I found this monstrously ugly computer desk at Habitat for Humanity Home Store for $30, and it just had “project” written all over it.

 PLUS – it OPENS y’all!
 (And more importantly, closes.)
 How nice to be able to close the door on a messy desk…. it’s my favorite way to clean. 😉

-I was pleasantly surprised to discover after taking all the drawers out that it was a piece of Thomasville furniture – which is some good stuff!
+After taking all the drawers out, I was pleasantly surprised to discover that it was a piece of Thomasville furniture – which is some good stuff!
 And – I don’t even know how I missed this while helping the Habitat worker heft it into my van – there’s a built-in light in the desk part!

 As it turns out, not only can you spray paint wood without sanding – you can also spray paint pressed wood/particle board (which some parts of this desk were) and even that papery cardboard panel on the back.
-All of it you guys.
+All of it, you guys.
 Just spray paint ALL of it.
 Then let it dry and do it again.

 The only thing I would do differently is spray on a clear coat at the end.
-There have been some times opening and shutting the desk I got a smudge of black paint on my finger and while it’s not the end of the world, a clear coat would’ve taken care of that problem.
+There have been some times opening and shutting the desk I got a smudge of black paint on my finger, and while it’s not the end of the world, a clear coat would’ve taken care of that problem.

 You might also be interested in….